howardjohn/scala-server-lambda/README.md

 }
 ```

 Thats it!
-Make sure anything dependencies are initialized in the Route object so they are computed only once.
+Make sure any dependencies are initialized in the Route object so they are computed only once.

 ### akka-http